 Many people have heard of kimchi, a spicy traditional Korean side dish made from vegetables and spices, but are intimidated by the thought of making it in their own home.
 Kimchi is a flavorful addition to soups, sauces, and stir-fries, and is receiving attention as a superfood containing probiotics and healthy-gut bacteria.

-Here’s your opportunity to learn the ins and outs of making this delicious dish with local chef Mama Kwon.
-You will learn about traditional Korean spices and participate in the preparation of kimchi, picking up tips along the way, and leaving with a jar of ready-to-ferment kimchi and instructions on finishing the process with confidence.
+Local chef Mama Kwon taught the ins and outs of making this delicious dish with local chef Mama Kwon.
+Participants learned about traditional Korean spices and participated in the preparation of kimchi, picked up tips along the way, and left with a jar (or two) of ready-to-ferment kimchi and instructions on finishing the process with confidence.

 Make Kombucha at Home!

-Interested in the science and art of kombucha home brewing?
-Want to learn more about kombucha?
 Kombucha is a tart, slightly sweet and refreshing fermented beverage made from fermented organic tea.
 Today, kombucha is loved by many for its healing, prebiotic/probiotic and energizing properties.
-Sarah Michalski, kombucha brewer at Cultured Carolina Kombucha Company, will guide you through the home brewing process.
+Sarah Michalski, kombucha brewer at Cultured Carolina Kombucha Company, guided participants through the home brewing process.
+The class included brewing culture and starter kombucha as well as membership in a private Facebook support group.

 Learn the Secrets of La Farm’s Sourdough